Sally’s Family Ghosts

 This leads me (James) to the strangest thing that ever happened to me at Maple Lawn.
 It was in the summer of 1974 after Grandmama died.
 Phillip was up there visiting (his Uncle Arthur.)
 At night, he and I would stay in Grandmama and Grand daddy’s old room at the end of the wing.
 Otherwise, the place was deserted, and he would spend most of the day up at my parents’ house with Michael and J.R.
 Anyway, one hot summer day, I spent the morning out in my two acres of tobacco doing whatever.
 Around the middle of the day, I walked over to the house and sat down on the screen porch to rest for a few minutes.

 Suddenly, I heard something run through the Long Room upstairs.
 It sounded like a young girl in satin slippers – like a ballet dancer.
 This was immediately followed by three of the loudest, most crashing knocks that you can ever imagine.
 They were so strong that it SHOOK the place where I was sitting.
 Then all was quiet.
 I knew instinctively that they had come from the secretary, and I remembered Cousin Margaret’s statement that three knocks means that a spirit is near.
 I wasn’t frightened or upset, and in a few minutes walked up to my parents’ house for lunch.
 I didn’t tell Phillip anything about it.
 That night I got him to go with me as I unlocked the main part of the house and searched everything.
 As I suspected, everything was in place and nothing was disturbed.

-Just a few weeks before his death, I, Sally, heard my brother Arthur Cotton Moore III tell his doctor “No, I don’t sleep very well (at Maple Lawn) because all night long the GHOSTS just keep waking me up .”
+Just a few weeks before his death, I, Sally, heard my brother Arthur Cotton Moore III tell his doctor “No, I don’t sleep very well (at Maple Lawn) as all night long the GHOSTS just keep waking me up .”